FormidableLabs/victory-docs/src/pages/guides/tooltips.md

 ## Customizing Tooltips

-Tooltips can be customized directly on the the `VictoryTooltip` component
+Tooltips can be customized directly on the `VictoryTooltip` component

 ```playground
 <VictoryChart